ibm-cloud-architecture/ibm-cloud-stencils/README.md

 DeployesTo boxes have the following attributes:

 - A dashed border.
-- Implemented as diagram containers (container=0).
+- Not implemented as diagram containers (container=0).
 - Not nested boxes and can cross multiple box boundaries.

 DeployedTo boxes include Account Group, Instance Group, Namespace Group, Resource Group, Security Group, etc.